Rescuers search for missing in Japan amid fresh slide risks

-TOKYO (AP) — Rescue workers faced the risk of more mudslides Tuesday as they searched for more than two dozen people still missing three days after a torrent of mud and debris ripped through a Japanese resort town and killed at least four people.
+TOKYO (AP) — Rescue workers recovered three more bodies Tuesday, bringing the death toll to seven after a torrent of mud and debris ripped through a Japanese resort town, which remained under the threat of further mudslides.
+More than 20 people were still missing.

-About 2,000 rescuers were deployed in the ravaged part of Atami, where workers and dogs carefully searched inside homes that were destroyed and filled with mud in Saturday’s disaster.
+About 2,000 rescuers were deployed in the ravaged part of Atami, where workers and dogs searched carefully inside homes that were destroyed and filled with mud in Saturday’s disaster.
 A slight rain continued to fall and the risk of further mudslides occasionally disrupted operations.

-“We will do utmost to save as many lives as possible,” Atami Mayor Sakae Saito said.
+“We will do the utmost to save as many lives as possible,” Atami Mayor Sakae Saito said.

+Rescue workers found three bodies, two women and one man, underneath the mud Tuesday, bringing the death toll to seven, Atami officials said.

-The city late Monday released the names of more than 60 people who were unaccounted for and the majority of them have since responded.
-As of Tuesday afternoon, there were 29 people still unaccounted for.
+As of late Tuesday, more than 20 people were still missing, Shizuoka prefecture and Atami city officials said.
+The city late Monday released the names of more than 60 people who were unaccounted for and most have since responded.

-Officials were double checking the number because many of the apartments and houses in Atami are second homes or vacation rentals.
-In addition to the four people found dead, 25 people have been rescued, including three who were injured, officials said.
+Officials were still sorting out the number because many apartments and houses in Atami are second homes or vacation rentals.
+In addition to the seven found dead, 25 people have been rescued, including three who were injured, officials said.

 The disaster is an added challenge for Prime Minister Yoshihide Suga as authorities prepare for the Tokyo Olympics, due to start in less than three weeks.
 Japan is still struggling with the coronavirus pandemic, with cases steadily climbing in the capital and experts suggesting a need for another state of emergency.